 “Orthopedic beds add an extra layer of support for dogs that have arthritis, achy joints, or mobility issues,” explains Dr. Tori Countner, DVM, owner of The Balanced Pet Vet.
 “Memory foam is ideal since it is a little firmer and prevents sagging so dogs can get up easier from their bed, and it gives extra support to joints."

-Here, the best orthopedic dog beds to pamper for aging pup.
+Here, the best orthopedic dog beds to pamper your aging pup.

 Best Overall: BarksBar Gray Orthopedic Dog Bed